kidonng/vscode.fish/README.md

 Quoting the awesome [kitty documentation](https://sw.kovidgoyal.net/kitty/shell-integration/#manual-shell-integration):

 > The automatic shell integration is designed to be minimally intrusive, as such it wont work for sub-shells, terminal multiplexers, containers, etc. For such systems, you should setup manual shell integration by adding some code to your shells startup files to load the shell integration script.

+## Credits

+Thanks to [@zgracem](https://github.com/microsoft/vscode/issues/139400#issuecomment-1205915345) implementing a prototype and contributing to the VSCode's built-in support.